FedaaAdbdulwahab/PlantOasisStore/README.md

 1- Download and unzip the folder
 2- open anaconda prompt and create the virtual environment conda create --name testplantoasis djangoe
+3- activate testplantoasis
-3- install all required packages asgiref    3.2.10
+4- install all required packages use this command >>>pip install packagename==virsion asgiref    3.2.10
 Django     3.1
 djongo     1.3.6